JasperHG90/cv/README.md

 ## Changes made to fork

 - Added 'professional development' section for online courses
 - Add a bash script 'build_pdf.sh' that converts the html resume version into a pdf.
 This requires an install of [wkhtmltopdf](https://wkhtmltopdf.org/).
-To run this script, serve jekyll locally on port 4000, and (in another terminal), execute:
+To run this script, build your jekyll site.
+Push it to GitHub.
+Wait for it to change on GH pages and run

 ```bash
 bash build_pdf.sh
 ```

+In a terminal.

 ## Original README